epurpur/epurpur.github.io/_posts/2019-04-19-A-Guide-to-Python-in-QGIS-aka-How-to-Help-Yourself-part-1.md

     provider.initHistogram(QgsRasterHistogram(),1,100)

 I'll walk through each of the three methods I've used here.
 First, I created a layer object using the QgisInterface class and the activeLayer() method.
-You might wonder why I used iface.activeLayer() instead of QgisInterface.activeLayer?
+You might wonder why I used iface.activeLayer() instead of QgisInterface.activeLayer()?
 Honestly, I don't know.
 But through examples and experience, iface is shorthand for QgisInterface.
 It is just one of the quirks of the program.
 Anyway, in the QgisInterface documentation page you'll see the entry for the activeLayer() method: